-- 1 impact and one a positive impact.
-Only one of the studies was quantitative and did not identify an impact - 2 on competitiveness. - 3 TGC are associated with the existence of negative distributional impacts in most applications (medium - 4 evidence, high agreement).
-Ten out of 12 studies identify the existence of some negative impacts.
-All - 5 but one of these studies (which focussed on India) are based on analysis of policies implemented in - 6 industrialised countries. - 7 Clean Energy and renewable Portfolio Standards - 8 The impact of renewable portfolio standards without tradeable credits on innovation outcomes is - 9 negligible or very small (medium evidence, medium agreement).
-Out of the nine studies, seven reported - 10 no impact on innovation outcomes and two a positive impact (Peñasco et al. 2021).
-Most of these papers - focussed on patenting and private R&D innovation indicators and not cost reductions.
-Impact on - 12 competitiveness is found to be negligible or positive (limited evidence, medium agreement).
-Out of - eight evaluations, five report positive impact and three negligible impact; only two are quantitative - studies (Peñasco et al. 2021).
-Negative distributional impacts from renewable portfolio standards can - emerge in some cases (limited evidence, low agreement).
-Out of eight evaluations, four identified - positive impacts, and four negative impacts; all of the studies identifying a positive impact were - theoretical.
-There are efforts focussed on clean energy portfolio standards which include technologies - 18 beyond renewables.
+The impact of renewable portfolio standards without tradeable credits on innovation outcomes is negligible or very small (medium evidence, medium agreement).
+Out of the nine studies, seven reported no impact on innovation outcomes and two a positive impact (Peñasco et al. 2021).
+Most of these papers focused on patenting and private R&D innovation indicators and not cost reductions.
+Impact on competitiveness is found to be negligible or positive (limited evidence, medium agreement).
+Out of eight evaluations, five report a positive impact and three a negligible impact; only two are quantitative studies (Peñasco et al. 2021).
+Negative distributional impacts from renewable portfolio standards can emerge in some cases (limited evidence, low agreement).
+Out of eight evaluations, four identified positive impacts, and four negative impacts; all of the studies identifying a positive impact were theoretical.
+There are efforts focused on clean energy portfolio standards which include technologies beyond renewables.

-- Efficiency obligations with tradeable credits - 21 The impact of tradeable white certificates in innovation is largely positive, but the evidence is limited - 22 (limited evidence, medium/high agreement).
-Out of four evaluations, only one of which was - 23 quantitative, three report positive impact and one no impact (Peñasco et al. 2021).
-The impact of white - 24 certificates on competitiveness is positive (limited evidence, high agreement) while that on - 25 distributional outcomes is very mixed (limited evidence, low agreement).
-Two theoretical studies report - 26 positive competitiveness impacts.
-Out of 11 evaluations of distributional outcomes, eight rely on - 27 theoretical ex ante approaches.
-Seven evaluations reported positive impacts (four of them using - 28 theoretical methods), three of them (using theoretical methods) indicated negative impacts and one of - them no impact.
+Efficiency obligations with tradeable credits

+The impact of tradeable white certificates in innovation is largely positive, but the evidence is limited (limited evidence, medium/ high agreement).
+Out of four evaluations, only one of which was quantitative, three report a positive impact and one reports no impact (Peñasco et al. 2021).
+The impact of white certificates on competitiveness is positive (limited evidence, high agreement) while the impact on distributional outcomes is very mixed (limited evidence, low agreement).
+Two theoretical studies report positive competitiveness impacts.
+Out of 11 evaluations of distributional outcomes, eight rely on theoretical ex ante approaches.
+Of the 11 evaluations: seven reported positive impacts (four of them using theoretical methods); three indicated negative impacts (using theoretical methods); and one reported no impact.